Mercedes workers vote no to union, putting the brakes on UAW's march South

 A new paper from the Center for Automotive Research in Ann Arbor, Mich., took a skeptical view of that claim.

-Researchers noted that the Alabama plant has been the sole producer of unibody large luxury SUVs for Mercedes for nearly two decades.
+Researchers noted that the Alabama plant has been the sole producer of one kind of large luxury SUVs for Mercedes for nearly two decades.
 Its vehicles are sold not just in North America but exported globally.
 Its presence in the state has given rise to a robust supply chain network.

 "Given this vantage position, any plant closure or relocation options for this plant seem remote given current circumstances and market conditions," the authors wrote.